 - The attribution window is the maximum period of time that may elapse between the interaction of a customer with your offer and a conversion so that this conversion can be attributed to the campaign.
 If the conversion happens after the attribution window, it's not counted as a conversion.

 Click Save.
-The audience wizard closes, and the new audience appears on the in the Campaign Details page.
+The audience wizard closes, and the new audience appears in the Audiences tab on the Campaigns > Overview page.

 - From here you can pause, clone, and edit your audience.